ChrishonWyllie/ModularSidebarView/README.md

 // At heart, SidebarView is a UICollectionView.
 // As such, may render both a header and footer supplementaryView for each section.
-// The `SidebarViewReusableViewSectionModel` provides a container for both the header and footer in each section.
+// The SidebarViewReusableViewSectionModel provides a container for both the header and footer in each section.

 SidebarViewReusableViewSectionModel(headerViewModel: SidebarViewReusableViewModelProtocol?, footerViewModel: SidebarViewReusableViewModelProtocol?)

-// You create your own header and footer supplementary view-models that conform to `SidebarViewReusableViewModelProtocol1 or subclass the default `SidebarViewReusableViewModel`:
+// You create your own header and footer supplementary view-models that conform to SidebarViewReusableViewModelProtocol or subclass the default SidebarViewReusableViewModel:

 class CustomHeaderModel: SidebarViewReusableViewModel {